 What if my denomination requires me to meet in-person for my courses?

 We continue to work with denominational partners to keep them up to date concerning our spring schedule.
 All denominations that require onsite classes (including United Methodist students) have provided a concession allowing students to take online or virtual classes at this time.

-What are the plans for onsite classes starting in January?
+What are the plans for onsite classes starting in Fall 2021?

-No plans have yet been made for changes to the spring semester.
-We will update on any changes before registration for spring semester begins in March.
+No plans have yet been made for changes to the fall semester.
+We will update on any changes before registration for the fall semester begins in March.
 Any final decision will be made closer to the start of the semester.